natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Renown.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|4.5 inch/45 QF Mark IV (114 mm)}}

 ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
-Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
+Remember that any anti-air armament, even heavy calibre weapons, belongs in the next section.
 If there is no secondary armament, remove this section.''

 {{:4.5 inch/45 QF Mark IV (114 mm)/Ammunition|4.5 inch HE, 4.5 inch SAP, 4.5 inch HE-TF}}